I write on a vast array of topics, including makeup and beauty.

 I’m not a big fan of lipstick.
 Why?
 Because it tastes terrible.
-I’m much happier with my cherry chapstick to keep my lips comfortable and I figure my natural lip color is pleasant as is.
+I’m much happier with my cherry chapstick to keep my lips comfortable, and I figure my natural lip color is pleasant as is.
 However, I used to have a favorite lipstick.
-My friend bought it for me as a gift, so of course I gave it a try.
+My friend bought it for me as a gift, so of course, I gave it a try.
 I fell in love with it.

 Why did Avon discontinue my favorite lipstick?
 They regularly change their products for no real reason, just for variety.
-If you ask me that’s a poor marketing strategy.
+If you ask me, that’s a poor marketing strategy.
 Sure, their customers enjoy new products, but they’d sell more if they’d practice some product loyalty by providing their customers with their favorite products for years and years, instead of just a few months and then on to something new.
-Though that’s my only complaint about Avon, they make great products, it’s just that they change them too often.
+Though that’s my only complaint about Avon, they make great products; it’s just that they change them too often.

-Ever since I have been unable to find a lipstick that comes anywhere near being as wonderful as my favorite.
-Not even other products from the same brand.
+Ever since I have been unable to find a lipstick that comes anywhere near being as wonderful as my favorite—not even other products from the same brand.

 This has led me to wonder, why does lipstick taste bad?
 It’s hard to find a direct answer from anyone, and you’re definitely not going to find a good answer from the cosmetic companies.
-So after some research I’ve come to the following conclusions.
+So after some research, I’ve come to the following conclusions.

 To Discourage Consumption

-Despite my personal dislike for bad tasting lipstick, the average woman eats 4 to 7 pounds of lipstick in her lifetime.
-It’s only common sense that something you put on your lips will inevitable end up in your mouth, even if gradually.
-Perhaps lipstick shouldn’t taste good because if it did women would be tempted to consume much more than the daily trace amounts that add up over the years.
+Despite my personal dislike for bad tasting lipstick, the average woman eats 4–7 pounds of lipstick in her lifetime.
+It’s only common sense that something you put on your lips will inevitably end up in your mouth, even if gradually.
+Perhaps lipstick shouldn’t taste good because if it did, women would be tempted to consume much more than the daily trace amounts that add up over the years.
 But I highly doubt it.

 Why does lipstick taste bad?
 Because we allow it to!
-If us women as consumers would refuse to purchase the less-than-stellar lipstick options available then we’d force the cosmetic companies to create products we’d actually want to buy.
-You hear all the time about how us women put up with too much for the sake of beauty.
-Why must we put up with foul tasting cosmetics?
+If we women as consumers would refuse to purchase the less-than-stellar lipstick options available, then we’d force the cosmetic companies to create products we’d actually want to buy.
+You hear all the time about how we women put up with too much for the sake of beauty.
+Why must we put up with foul-tasting cosmetics?
 And more so, why do we put up with unhealthy cosmetics?